Saturday, April 17, 2021

 This is what happens when you get too into your work.
 Cartoon by Gahan Wilson, date unknown.

-The downside to using a live model.
+The only downside to having a live model.
 Painting by Raymond James Stuart, ca. 1930's.

 [©April, 2021, Jeffersen]